Code-Institute-Submissions/milestone-2-Interactive-Frontend/README.md

 ### Code

--   The html and css came from Code Institue framework
+-   The html, css, JavaScript came from Code Institue framework

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.